CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/read-file/read-all-text-block.md

 ### Encoding of text

-For information about encoding of text, examples of available encodings and using them, please see [Text Encoding][].
+For information about encoding of text, examples of available encodings and using them, please see [Encoding][Working with Text - Encoding].

 [FilePath Property]: {{< ref "#file-path" >}}
 [Encoding Property]: {{< ref "#encoding" >}}